Getting to know Grand Canyon

-Grand Canyon is always beautiful, but depends on what you are interested for, as the conditions vary significantly all through the year.
+Grand Canyon is always beautiful but depends on what you are interested in, as the conditions vary significantly all through the year.

-Spring between the months of March – May is the best time of the year to visit Grand Canyon’s South Rim.
-If you are looking for mild temperatures, comfortable hiking, light precipitation and less crowds then this could be the ideal season.
+Spring between the months of March-May is the best time of the year to visit Grand Canyon’s, South Rim.
+If you are looking for mild temperatures, comfortable hiking, light precipitation and fewer crowds then this could be the ideal season.

-Summer between June – August are the pick season, they are most popular months but crowded and temperatures hot and regular thunderstorm may not be the best.
+Summer between June – August is the picking season, they are most popular months but crowded and temperatures hot and regular thunderstorm may not be the best.

-Fall between September – November are also great months to visit Grand Canyon’s South Rim as the crowds drops significantly after the labor Day along with the temperature.
+Fall between September – November is also great months to visit Grand Canyon’s South Rim as the crowds drop significantly after the Labor Day along with the temperature.

-Grand Canyon National Park Airport was only 7 miles from the Canyon’s village and upon arrival we were transferred to Grand Canyon’s rim by a guided bus.
+Grand Canyon National Park Airport was only 7 miles from the Canyon’s village and upon arrival, we were transferred to Grand Canyon’s rim by a guided bus.
 Visited few most popular viewpoints for photo ops and had our box lunch that was provided by our tour guide.
-After end of the tour we returned the same way and dropped off at our hotel in Las Vegas.
-It was a great experience but the drawback was that you may miss out lot of exciting activities due to limited time.
+After the end of the tour, we returned the same way and dropped off at our hotel in Las Vegas.
+It was a great experience but the drawback was that you may miss out a lot of exciting activities due to limited time.

 From Las Vegas to Grand Canyon South Rim is another popular drive among day trippers.
 The drive via Hoover dam is about 4+ hours and doable in a day.
 We did from Vegas hotel – Grand Canyon South Rim – back to Hotel trip in about 12 hours but was little hectic despite shared driving.
 It’s recommended only if you are in a tight vacation schedule in Las Vegas.